glasgowm148/ergonaut-handbook/Guides/yield/off-chain.md

 ### How to Become a Watcher:

-> There are currently no open watcher spots available.
-The team is working on opening up another repo which would make an additional 77 watcher slots available.
-Each chain added to Rosen will require it's own set of watchers.
-{.is-warning}

 1. **Technical Setup**: Running a watcher node requires a stable internet connection and a machine that meets the technical specifications detailed in [Ergo's documentation](https://docs.ergoplatform.com/eco/rosen/rosen-watcher/) for more information.
 2. **Provide Collateral**: Each instance requires 800 ERG and 30,000 RSN as collateral.
 This collateral is fully redeemable and the amount is adjustable.